-Tongue-and-groove planks made of solid cedar or redwood can also be used effectively as wainscoting, and because cedar is mold-resistant and mildew-resistant, it's one of the best materials, and sealing and finishing it is optional.
-Although a clear finish deepens the natural wood tones and adds visual appeal, unfinished cedar has a pleasant, sanitary aroma that can actually help deter insects.
-It's a great choice for a powder room that has no shower or bathtub, but it also works well in a master bathroom.
+Tongue-and-groove planks made of solid cedar or redwood can also be used effectively as wainscoting, and because cedar is mold-resistant and mildew-resistant, it's one of the best materials, and while finishing it is optional, a clear sealer deepens the natural wood tones and adds visual appeal, and it makes the wood more moisture-resistant and washable.
+Leaving cedar paneling unfinished is more appropriate for a powder room that has no shower or bathtub and cleaning needs are minimal.

 Wood Wainscoting Installation: An Overview

 Installing wood wainscoting in the bathroom is a DIY home improvement project that requires basic carpentry skills, and because the job is easier if you remove the toilet and possibly the sink plumbing, it requires a few plumbing skills as well.
 If you have a pedestal or wall-mount sink, you'll have to remove the plumbing shutoff valves so you can fit the panels tightly around the water pipes, which are visible.